Mitchell-kolb/GSUR/README.md

 ## To use
 - Make sure you have these installed
     - Python3
-    - Your browser of choice webdrivers
+    - Webdrivers for your browser of choice
         - Google Chrome:  https://chromedriver.chromium.org/downloads
             - NOTE: Lastest version of chrome doesn't have stable webdrivers
             - Check here for lastest update: https://googlechromelabs.github.io/chrome-for-testing/